 possible science-based management of Michigan's fishery resources.

-This mission is pursued by synthesis of existing information and/or that gained through direct application of the scientific method into decision support tools.
+This mission is pursued by synthesis of existing information as well as that gained through direct application of the scientific method into decision-support tools.

 Research Section maintains many partnerships and working relationships with other governmental institutions and universities.
-Funding comes from a variety of sources including Sport Fish Restoration funds.
+Funding comes from a variety of sources including Federal Aid in Sport Fish Restoration.

-Research Section is divided into six separate research stations located throughout the state and the PERM Unit which resides at various universities.
-In addition, the section includes a statewide section manager, support staff, and division services.
+Research Section includes five research stations located throughout the state and the PERM Unit which resides at various universities.
+In addition, the section includes a statewide section manager, support staff, and provides division services.